 Schools Plus Competition

-This is an annual competition, and we advise that, if you are interested in participating in the next, 2019 round, you come back to this page after Christmas when the new competition will be set.
+This is an annual competition, and we advise that, if you are interested in participating in the next, 2020 round, you come back to this page in January 2020, when the new competition will be set.

 The British Society for the History of Mathematics (BSHM) believes that understanding where mathematics comes from and who has contributed to the development of mathematical ideas is an important part of understanding mathematics today.
 BSHM, working with PLUS magazine, invites secondary school students to explore this question and communicate their findings for a wide audience (age 16 upwards).